3ddelano/godot-editor-discord-presence/README.md

 - Has two customizable URL buttons
 - Supports showing scripts like GDScript, VisualScript, NativeScript and CSharpScript
 - Automatically reconnects to the Discord client
+- Two modes for updating timestamp (start of the project vs whenever the screen changes)

 Automatic Installation
 --------------

 Simply install and enable from the `AssetLib` in the Godot Editor.
 You might need to restart the Godot Editor once the plugin is installed.

 Manual Installation
 --------------